GrammaTech/grammatech.github.io/ra/binary-rewriting.md

 ## Benefits
-- Industry leading binary analysis and transformation built on our revolutionary datalog-driven reassembleable disassembler and our open-source binary intermediate representation.
+- Industry leading binary analysis and transformation built on our revolutionary Datalog-driven reassembleable disassembler and our open-source binary intermediate representation.
 - Binary security through hardening, diversification, and attack surface minimization.